-The following week in the Visitor's Center, when Audrey removed the jar of pickles from her brown paper bag, one of the guests laughed, "I used to bring jars of pickles like that to work when I was pregnant with my first.
+One afternoon at the Visitor's Center when Audrey removed the jar of pickles from her brown paper bag, one of the guests laughed, "I used to bring jars of pickles like that to work when I was pregnant with my first.
 People thought I was crazy."

-Audrey's eyes flashed and then widened, looking as if they could leap from her sockets like frogs.
+Audrey's eyes flashed and widened, as if they could leap from her sockets like frogs.
 "I am not pregnant!" she shouted.
 "Simply because I am overweight and twenty-seven does not mean I am having a child or am married or have a boyfriend.
 I'm single, and I want to be single!
 And I like pickles!
 Okay?
 Can't anyone just accept that I like pickles?"

-I had never seen Audrey quite like this before.
-The handful of other visitors in the room all looked down at their feet.
-The lady who had spoken took a cautious step backwards.
+I had never seen Audrey like this before.
+The handful of other visitors in the room looked down at their feet.
+The lady who had spoken took a cautious step backward.
 "That's fine," she said.
 "That's fine."

 Audrey looked around at everyone not looking at her.
-"What?!" she cried shrilly before she walked right out the door.
+"What?" she cried shrilly before she walked right out the door.

 "Um," I announced.
 "The next tour will begin in approximately 35 minutes.

-Audrey, the tour guide, is having a very rough day, but she'll be better after lunch, I'm sure."
-With that I left to find Audrey, who was sitting in the front lawn eating her pickles fiercely, juice flying everywhere.
+Audrey, the tour guide, is having a rough day, but she'll be better after lunch, I'm sure." that I left to find Audrey, who was sitting in the front lawn eating her pickles fiercely, juice flying everywhere.